Varela Grants – Request For Proposals (RFP)

 Applicants may not be actively funded through any Mind & Life research grant.
 Current Mind & Life grantees must submit a final report and budget reconciliation for existing grants before applying for a new grant.
 This policy applies both within and across Mind & Life research grant programs (Think Tanks do not apply).
 Note that we do not allow two separate proposals for the same program in a given cycle from the same applicant, or from different applicants for two aspects of the same project.

 Varela Grant funds may not be used for PI (or Co-PI) salary/indirect costs or institutional administrative fees.
 Please see the Grants FAQ for answers to common application questions.
 To apply, please submit the following information through the online application portal by September 28, 2018 at 11:59 PM Eastern Time.
-The online portal will be live on August 31, 2018 (check back for link) and includes forms to collect the information below.
+The online portal will be live on August 31, 2018 and includes forms to collect the information below.
 Note that the research proposal should be submitted as a separate PDF document.

 Confirm the Principal Investigator (and Co-PI, if applicable) meet eligibility requirements listed above.